godzilla-max/rose_sketch/README.md

 This demonstration implements eProsima Micro-XRCE-DDS Client as a DDS-XRCE implementation to RX65N MCU.
 It was described in the [Renesas news release](https://www.renesas.com/us/en/about/press-center/news/2018/news20181029.html) .
 The software can send/receive ROS2 "std_msgs/String" to/from Micro-XRCE-DDS Agent.
 It is implemented at the top of the AWS FreeRTOS and has room for other embedded applications to run.
 The below is the RX65N evaluation board line-up and GR-ROSE was used for this demonstration.
-GR-ROSE (Will be available in March/2019 from Core Corporation)
+GR-ROSE(http://gadget.renesas.com/en/product/rose.html) (Will be available from Core Corporation)
 Renesas RX65N Envision Kit (in mass production)
 Renesas Starter Kit+ for RX65N (in mass production)